drepkovsky/tinydi/README.md

 1. **Container Setup**
    - Create a single container instance
    - Export it from a dedicated `ioc.ts` file
+   - Consider extending the Container class for project-specific needs

 2. **Registration**
    - Use `register` for sync dependencies